-Unfasten the elastics on the outer part of the waist belt and lead the upper elastic between the waist belt studs to the inner side of the baby carrier.
+Unfasten the rubber bands on the outer part of the hip belt and lead the upper rubber band between the hip belt studs to the inner side of the baby carrier.
 If it's too difficult, unfasten one stud.

 Put the shoulder straps in the middle of the backrest and then roll the backrest up towards the waist belt.